Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Utilize the tools provided by Amazon, such as the Build International Listings (BIL) assistant or the Currency Converter Tool, to synchronize listings and bridge currency barriers.
 Alternatively, you can collaborate with experienced agencies or service providers that specialize in Amazon expansion.

-In short: Those who create the right prerequisites and start with a clear strategy not only lay the foundation for selling internationally, whether in Europe or globally – but also for sustainable success.
+In short: Those who create the right conditions and start with a clear strategy not only lay the foundation for selling internationally, whether in Europe or globally – but also for sustainable success.

 Logistics and Shipping Abroad

-Tip: Many sellers use specialized logistics providers that focus on Amazon shipping abroad – including customs processing, packaging, and warehousing.
+Tip: Many sellers use specialized logistics providers that focus on Amazon shipping abroad – including customs clearance, packaging, and warehousing.

 Tax Requirements and Registrations in Target Markets